djdallmann/GamingPCSetup/BIOS/README.md

 6. Enable Turbo Boost
 7. Enable XMP
 8. Set any Fast Boot Settings to OFF
-   - This may be in the Memory section and possibly BIOS section
+   - This may be in the Memory and other sections which let you control what devices that are powered up before it reaches the OS to save boot times.
-   - Memory Boot Mode: Fast Boot Disabled
 9. Disable any Active State Power Management (ASPM)/Aggressive Link Power Management (ALPM) settings
    - This may be in the SATA and/or PCI configuration sections, check each section
 10. Set your SATA disk controlled mode to AHCI